Skiylia-Lang/skiylia-lang.github.com/docs/Documentation/ControlFlow.md

 print( true & false )
 ```

-The logical And will evaluate the expression, if the left side is false, this returns false, else the right hand side is evaluated and returned.
+The logical and will evaluate the expression, if the left side is false, this returns false, else the right hand side is evaluated and returned.
 This behaviour is easy to understand when showing the truth table for `A & B`:

 |  A  |  B  | Output |